What is Allylic Carbon?

 - A carbon atom which is bonded with one another carbon atom is called a primary carbon atom.

-For example, in ethane molecule (CH3-CH3) both carbon atoms are bonded with one other carbon atom so both carbon atoms are primary carbon atom here.
-The secondary carbon atom is bonded with other two carbon atoms whereas tertiary carbon atom is bonded to three other carbon atoms.
+For example, in ethane molecule (CH3-CH3) both carbon atoms are bonded with one other carbon atom so both carbon atoms are the primary carbon atom here.
+The secondary carbon atom is bonded with the other two carbon atoms whereas the tertiary carbon atom is bonded to three other carbon atoms.

-Carbocations are ionic species which carry positive charge on carbon atom of the molecule.
+Carbocations are ionic species which carry a positive charge on the carbon atom of the molecule.
 They usually form as an intermediate during various chemical reactions.
-The stability of carbocations determines by steric hindrance and +I effect of alkyl groups attached to C+ of carbocation.
+The stability of carbocations determines by steric hindrance and +I effect of alkyl groups attached to C+ of the carbocation.

-As the +I effect increase of positively charged carbon atom of carbocation, it reduces the positive charge on the carbocation.
+As the +I effect increases due to the positively charged carbon atom of the carbocation, it reduces the positive charge on the carbocation.
 So we can say that as the number of alkyl groups increases on C+, the stability of carbocation also increases.

 Tertiary Carbocation > Secondary Carbocation > Primary Carbocation

 - In the allylic group, if the allylic carbon atom carries a positive charge, it forms an allylic carbocation.
-The allylic carbocation is stable due to delocalization of electrons on carbon atoms.
+The allylic carbocation is stable due to the delocalisation of electrons on carbon atoms.

 - Similarly, in the case of carbocation of cyclohexene, the formal charge on allylic carbon is +1 and it stabilizes by resonance with pi-bond.

-- If the allylic carbon atom is attached with one carbon atom and carries a +1 charge, it is called as primary allylic carbocation.
-Here formal charge of +1 is on primary carbon atom so it is named as primary allylic carbocation.
+- If the allylic carbon atom is attached to one carbon atom and carries a +1 charge, it is called primary allylic carbocation.
+Here formal charge of +1 is on the primary carbon atom so it is named primary allylic carbocation.

-- In case of the secondary allylic carbocation, the +1 formal charge is distributed on secondary carbon atom as in cyclohexene cation.
+- In the case of the secondary allylic carbocation, the +1 formal charge is distributed on the secondary carbon atom as in cyclohexene cation.

-- A tertiary allylic carbocation has +1 charge on a tertiary carbon atom of the cation.
+- A tertiary allylic carbocation has a +1 charge on a tertiary carbon atom of the cation.